Mjnari/todo-interview/README.md

 - Include more comments than you would in normal code.
 This will help us understand your thought process.
 - Take breaks when you need them.

+## Thought Processes

+1. Looks like it works on refresh.
+Likely the page is rendering before the addition to the list is complete.
+So we're still getting the old list.
+Actually looks like we aren't getting the new list at all.

 ## Responses

 Please write your responses to the questions in the instructions here.
 Please indicate any tradeoffs you made.